TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Cache/Index.rst

 		}
 	}

-The commented part is :ts:`stdWrap.cache.` property available since 4.7, that does not stop the rendering of :ts:`COA` including all sub-cObjects.
+The commented part is :typoscript:`stdWrap.cache.` property available since 4.7, that does not stop the rendering of :typoscript:`COA` including all sub-cObjects.

 Additionally, stdWrap support is added to key, lifetime and tags.

-If you've previously used the :ts:`cache.` property in your custom cObject, this will now fail, because :ts:`cache.` is unset to avoid double caching.
+If you've previously used the :typoscript:`cache.` property in your custom cObject, this will now fail, because :typoscript:`cache.` is unset to avoid double caching.
 You are encouraged to rely on the core methods for caching cObjects or rename your property.

-:ts:`stdWrap.cache` continues to exists and can be used as before.
-However the top level :ts:`stdWrap` of certain cObjects (e.g. :ts:`TEXT` cObject) will not evaluate :ts:`cache.` as part of :ts:`stdWrap`, but before starting the rendering of the cObject.
-In conjunction the storing will happen after the :ts:`stdWrap` processing right before the content is returned.
+:typoscript:`stdWrap.cache` continues to exists and can be used as before.
+However the top level :typoscript:`stdWrap` of certain cObjects (e.g. :typoscript:`TEXT` cObject) will not evaluate :typoscript:`cache.` as part of :typoscript:`stdWrap`, but before starting the rendering of the cObject.
+In conjunction the storing will happen after the :typoscript:`stdWrap` processing right before the content is returned.

-Top level :ts:`cache.` will not evaluate the hook :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['tslib/class.tslib_content.php']['stdWrap_cacheStore']` any more.
+Top level :typoscript:`cache.` will not evaluate the hook :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['tslib/class.tslib_content.php']['stdWrap_cacheStore']` any more.